 When Jesus shared that one of the disciples would betray Him, the others wondered which one this meant.

-Then Jesus gave the dipped bread to the one, revealing that it was Judas who had betrayal as his intent.
+Then Jesus gave the dipped bread to Judas, revealing that betrayal was his intent.

 Quickly, Judas turned away from the Lord and went out into the dark of night—

 as many still choose darkness today, sadly, resisting Jesus’ love and Light.

 Just as Peter would have had no part with Christ, likewise, it’s the same today…